-Visit resources to help you prepare.
+3. Visit resources to help you prepare.

-If you need some expert help studying for exams, writing essays, or getting ready for big presentations, be sure to visit some of the help centers.
-STEP Tutoring offers a Finals-Stravaganza event to help students prepare for their finals.
-Visit their website for information at uwyo.edu/step.
-Other good resources include the Writing Center, the Center for Statistics and Math, and the Oral Communication Center).
+If you need some expert help studying for exams, writing essays, or getting ready for big presentations, be sure to visit some of the help centers (e.g. STEP Tutoring, Writing Center, Math Center, Oral Communication Center).
 Also, visit your professor's office hours to ask about tips for studying and succeeding on the final.